CheckPointSW/CheckPointAnsibleMgmtCollection/README.md

 https://docs.ansible.com/ansible/latest/modules/list_of_network_modules.html#check-point
 <br>Note - look only at the `cp_mgmt_*` modules, cause the `checkpoint_*` will be deprecated.

+This is the repository of the mgmt collection which can be found here - https://galaxy.ansible.com/check_point/mgmt

 Installation instructions
 -------------------------
 Run `ansible-galaxy collection install check_point.mgmt`